waninkoko/wad-manager/README.txt

 [ HOW TO USE ]:

-1. Create a folder called "wad" in the root of the storage device.
+1. Copy all the WAD packages in the storage device.
-2. Copy all the WAD packages in the folder created in the step 1.
+2. Insert the storage device in the Wii.
-3. Run the application with any method to load homebrew.
+3. Run the application using any method to load homebrew.
+4. Select the IOS version to use.
+IOS249 recommended (if available).
+5. Select the storage device to use.
+6. Browse the storage device contents and select the WAD package to (un)install.

 [ NOTES ]: